Aeroluna/LunaCoopMod/README.md

 Barrage is kinda garbage for something you only get to use once per Odin.
 These changes should make casting Barrage smoother, especiallly important for the Big Red Button rework.

 - Reduced radius of Big Red Button from 12 to 8.
-- Reduced Big Red Button damage falloff (Does more damage to targets far from the center).
+- Reduced Big Red Button damage falloff (Increased damage to targets far from the center).
 - Reworked Big Red Button upgrade.
   - No longer replaces Barrage ability.
   - Upgrades Barrage by adding a nuke to the end of the ability.